An economic forecast

 The housing market attributed to 50% of the US economy.
 Essentially as prices rise, consumers re-finance homes.
 Instead of paying down debt, they take out equity.
 They keep their mortgage payments the same because of lower interest rates.
 This refinancing has supported about half of the economic growth.
 The problem is this will end as interest rates start to rise and the housing prices correct.

-Craig thinks the U.S. dollar likely to remain firm in near term, but may weaken in 2006.
+Craig thinks the U.S. dollar likely to remain firm in the near term but may weaken in 2006.
 The Canadian dollar is likely to tread water, rising on U.S. dollar weakness, but giving up gains when commodity prices pull back.

 Craig’s two cents